open4good/nudger-front/README.md

 This kit is built upon a commercial licence of [Pixel Pro Bootstrap UI Kit](https://demo.themesberg.com/pixel-pro/), you will find the original documentation below.

-## Context

-Original templating is availlable on [nudger.fr](https://nudger.fr).
-A full re-design being engaged, this repository aims to bring a new, brillant and amazing front for the nudgers.

-The features and pages to be implemented are availlable here.
-As a reference, the original nudger pages have to be considered as the input for designing the new pages, meaning all components / features avalable on original pages have to be implemented in re-designed pages.

 ## Continuous Integration / Continuous delivery

 The Npm / gulp build is operated through github-actions, on push / merge.
 The "dist" site is available [on the nudger front github pages](https://open4good.github.io/nudger-front/)